 New Superintendent at Clayton Transitional Center

-FORSYTH, Ga. – Georgia Department of Corrections (GDC) Commissioner Gregory C. Dozier announced the promotion of Keith Eutsey to Superintendent at Clayton Transitional Center, effective February 16, 2018.
-Formerly serving as Deputy Warden of Security at Georgia Diagnostic and Classification Prison (GDCP), Eutsey will now be responsible for overseeing 55 staff members and 351 minimum security male offenders at the Clayton Transitional Center.
+FORSYTH, Ga. – The Georgia Department of Corrections (GDC) Commissioner Timothy C. Ward announced the promotion of Tamika Harvey to Superintendent at Clayton Transitional Center (TC) effective April 1, 2022.
+As Superintendent, Harvey will be responsible for overseeing all staff members and approximately 376 minimum-security male residents.